kundi/formaviva-hugo-blog/content/post/manifesto/index.md

 So we are starting at the beginning.

-Here are the problems that we’re already solving:
+Here are the problems that we're already solving:

 1. High-quality waveform persistent player
    A player that feels good should be one of the most important components on the website.
 With a good representation of waveform and high-quality streaming.